NeoTech-Software/Android-Root-Coverage-Plugin/README.md

 # Android-Root-Coverage-Plugin
 **A Gradle plugin for easy generation of combined code coverage reports for Android projects with multiple modules.**
-Android Projects that make use of the Gradle build system by default come with easy methods to generate code coverage reports.
-Unfortently by default code coverage is generated seperatly per module, this means each modules takes into account it's own sources and tests, which is in terms of domain seperation fine.
-Howerver it is very common to find multi-module Android project where only one module has instrumented tests, or full-fledged UI tests using Espresso.
+Generating code coverage reports for Android Projects that make use of the Gradle build is quite easy.
+Unfortunately by default code coverage is generated separately per module, this means each modules takes into account it's own sources and tests, which is in terms of domain separation fine.
+However it is very common to find multi-module Android project where only one module has instrumented tests, or full-fledged UI tests using Espresso.
 This plugin comes in handy for those projects.
 It generates code coverage reports using Jacoco taking into account all the modules and tests at once.

   - Supports both Android app and library modules (`com.android.application` & `com.android.library`).
   - Supports different build variants per module within the same report.
   - Supports custom filters.

-# Download
+# Setup
-The plugin is not yet available on Maven Central, so currently it is needed to add the following repository to your top-level gradle file:

-**Step 1:**
+Apply the Android-Root-Coverage-Plugin plugin to your top-level (root project) gradle file following these 3 steps:

 ```
 // Step 3: Apply the plugin to the top-level gradle file
 apply plugin: 'org.neotech.plugin.rootcoverage'